bella-ruiz/billboard-project/README.md

 This code scrapes the Billboard Hot 100 Chart over the past 10 years on a given day in March.
 I wanted to assess the results to see which artists had the most hits over the past decade.
 I scraped rank in the chart, song title, artist name and year.

 ## How I constructed my program
-First, I had to get all the URLs for the past 9 years and put them in a list.
+First, I had to get all the URLs for the past 9 years and put them in a variable, `url_list`.
 The current year (2022) is stored in the test_url variable as simply `/`.

 I create an empty list, big_list, for use later.

-Starting with my main chart, I used BeautifulSoup to extact the rank, title, artist, and year[^1] data.
+Starting with my main chart, I used BeautifulSoup to extract the rank, title, artist, and year[^1] data.
 I appended each item to a smaller list, to create one list for one entry.

 I then stripped the lines and appended these lists to my big_list, and returned that.

-My second function creates a writer object and scrapes each url with a for/loop.
+My second function creates a writer object and scrapes each url in my `url_list`with a for/loop.